-B2B marketing research is the process of finding out what types of people are interested in a particular product or service.
-The purpose of B2B marketing research is to find out who your customers are, their needs and wants, and how to best satisfy them.
+B2B market research is the process of finding out who’s interested in a particular product or service.
+The purpose of B2B market research is to find out who your customers are, their needs and wants, and how to best satisfy them.

 Marketing managers, analysts, and external marketing research resources gather information about customers.
-The impetus for B2B marketing research could be decisions about what products to sell (such as a new product launch), how much to charge for them, or how they should be marketed.
+Various factors can be the impetus for B2B market research.
+For example, these can include decisions about what products to sell, how much to charge for them, or how they should be marketed.

 B2B marketing research types